 grepfor the port numbers on the file

 /etc/services.
-You can also Google for information with a query similar to “port number 12345”.
+You can also search the Internet for information, with a query similar to “port number 12345”.
 What type of print servers are available (if any) on this printer?

 Note that every so often, the CUPS GUI changes.
 So the steps shown here may not exactly match what you see.

 Now configure the printer and print a test page, using the following steps.
 (See the Troubleshooting Hints below if you have a problem.)

 Printers” tab to view the screen that shows your configured printers.
 This should show “No printers” for now.